Chaos Zero Nightmare: How to Choose PC or Mobile – Performance Guide

 Instant deliveryNo spam, unsubscribe anytime

-• Restart the app after long idle periods instead of resuming it endlessly from memory.
+• Restart the app after long idle periods instead of resuming endlessly from memory.

-• Close streaming, picture-in-picture video, and heavy background downloads.
+• Close streaming, picture-in-picture video, and background downloads before a session.

-• Reduce brightness if the phone starts heating up during longer sessions.
+• Drop screen brightness if the phone starts getting hot mid-session.

 Advertisement